aspose-cells/Aspose.Cells-Products/cells/en/net/shapes/_index.md

 {{% blocks/products/pf/feature-page-section  h2="Insert shapes in Excel File" %}}

-Insertting shapes using Excel API is simple.
+Insertting shapes using these APIs is simple.
 Process is, Create [Workbook class](https://apireference.aspose.com/cells/net/aspose.cells/workbook) object and select the first worksheet or the relevant sheet by providing its index.
 Add a shape to the worksheet by using [shapecollection](https://apireference.aspose.com/cells/net/aspose.cells.drawing/shapecollection)’s Add method.

 {{% blocks/products/pf/feature-page-code h3="C# Code to Insert Shape in Excel" %}}